This is an advice column written for www.stuff.co.nz published 31 October 2017

 - Taking a rest day from intense exercise.
 This doesn’t mean lie on the couch, you can still be active – go for a walk, swim, stretch, do yoga or gentle activity to re-energise and encourage your rest and repair functions

-- Meditate or practice mindfulness techniques to help refocus
+- Meditating or practice mindfulness techniques to help refocus

-- Drink lots of water and eat good quality fruit, vegetables, protein and healthy fats to give your body the nutrition it needs
+- Drinking lots of water and eat good quality fruit, vegetables, protein and healthy fats to give your body the nutrition it needs

-- Get enough sleep.
+- Geting enough sleep.
 Physical repair generally happens between 10pm and 2am and psychological repair between 2am and 6am.

 Don’t make exercise your life, live your life and make exercise a part of it.
 Learn how much exercise your body needs to perform at its best.